socialismconference/songbook.github.io/songs/little-boxes.md

 ## Little Boxes

 > Notes: words and music by Malvina Reynolds; copyright 1962 Schroder Music Company, renewed 1990.
-Malvina and her husband were on their way from where they lived in Berkeley, through San Francisco and down the peninsula to La Honda where she was to sing at a meeting of the Friends� Committee on Legislation (not the PTA, as Pete Seeger says in the documentary about Malvina, �Love It Like a Fool�).
-As she drove through Daly City, she said �Bud, take the wheel.
-I feel a song coming on.�
+Malvina and her husband were on their way from where they lived in Berkeley, through San Francisco and down the peninsula to La Honda where she was to sing at a meeting of the Friends' Committee on Legislation (not the PTA, as Pete Seeger says in the documentary about Malvina, "Love It Like a Fool").
+As she drove through Daly City, she said "Bud, take the wheel.
+I feel a song coming on."

 Little boxes on the hillside,